 Generally, solar panels that face directly east or directly west produce about 20 percent less electricity than if they were facing south.
 This doesn’t mean you won’t save money, but if you’re aiming to cover all of your electricity usage with solar, you may have to install a few more panels than you would otherwise need with a southern-facing system.

-While it is technically possible to install solar panels on the north side of your roof, it’s not the best location for solar production (in fact, it’s the worst) – you’ll likely need to use special mounting so that the panels oppose your roof’s slant in order to generate electricity.
+If you live in the northern hemisphere, while it’s technically possible to install solar panels on the north side of your roof, it’s not the best location for solar production (in fact, it’s the worst) – you’ll likely need to use special mounting so that the panels oppose your roof’s slant in order to generate electricity.
 This means that they won’t sit flush with your roof, and will still produce relatively little electricity.
 If a northern-facing roof is your only option, it’s worth considering alternative installation options, such as ground-mounted solar or a carport installation.

-To give you an example, EnergySage compared data from two places (New York and Washington, D.C.) and estimated the production levels of solar panels tilted at various angles.
+To give you an example, we compared data from two places (New York and Washington, D.C.) and estimated the production levels of solar panels tilted at various angles.
 What we found was consistent with our investigations into the effects of other variables:

 - Regardless of where you live or the tilt of your roof, adopting solar power provides significant savings.